VLD: Visual Language Goal Distance for Reinforcement Learning Navigation

-\textbf{Quantitative Results.\quad} The privileged policy trained with ground-truth distance nearly solves the task, confirming that accurate distance-to-goal is a strong navigation signal.
-Training a policy directly on VLD predictions achieves moderate success but is significantly less efficient, requiring way more computational resources and time to converge.
+The privileged policy trained with ground-truth distance nearly solves the task, confirming that an accurate distance-to-goal is a strong navigation signal.
+Training a policy directly on VLD predictions achieves moderate success but is significantly less efficient, requiring substantially more training time and computational resources to converge.

-The key result is that policies trained on \emph{noisy} ground-truth distances transfer effectively to VLD at deployment: simply swapping the distance signal yields a success rate of $0.73$, a $\sim$17\% relative drop from respective privileged performance.
-This demonstrates that geometric-overlap noise induces robustness to the characteristic error patterns of VLD, enabling strong zero-shot replacement.
+The key result is that policies trained on \emph{noisy} ground-truth distances transfer effectively to VLD at deployment.
+Simply swapping the distance signal yields a success rate of $0.73$, corresponding to only a $\sim$17\% relative drop from the privileged baseline.
+This demonstrates that geometric-overlap noise induces robustness to the characteristic error patterns of VLD, enabling strong zero-shot replacement without retraining the policy.

 Interestingly, the confidence-aware policy performs slightly worse.
-We hypothesize that this is due to compounding uncertainty: the policy encounters both (i) noise in the distance predictions and (ii) noise in the associated confidence values.
-This suggests that confidence is valuable during training, but may compound uncertainty in decision-making once the distance estimates become model-predicted rather than simulator-provided.
+We hypothesize that this results from compounding uncertainty: the policy must reason over both noisy distance predictions and noisy confidence estimates.
+While confidence can be beneficial during training, it may introduce additional ambiguity once the distance signal itself is produced by a learned predictor rather than the simulator.

-In addition, Table~\ref{tab:vld_policy_transfer} compares how different distance predictors perform when swapped into the same navigation policy at deployment.
-Although the noise model was calibrated to VLD, the policy can also operate with alternative distance functions such as ViNT-Tuned or VIP-Nav, allowing us to assess their suitability for control directly.
-The trend is consistent: VLD provides a more informative and stable signal, leading to the highest success rate and SPL among all swapped variants.
-ViNT-Tuned is partially compatible—highlighting the robustness induced by geometric-overlap noise—but still underperforms VLD by a substantial margin, while VIP-Nav degrades navigation sharply.
+Table~\ref{tab:vld_policy_transfer} also evaluates how different distance predictors behave when swapped into the same navigation policy at deployment.
+Although the noise model was calibrated to VLD, the policy can also operate with alternative predictors such as ViNT-Tuned or VIP-Nav.
+The trend is consistent: VLD provides the most informative and stable signal, leading to the highest success rate and SPL among all swapped variants.
+ViNT-Tuned remains partially compatible—highlighting the robustness induced by geometric-overlap noise—but still underperforms VLD by a substantial margin, while VIP-Nav degrades navigation sharply.
 These outcomes mirror the ranking observed in the distance-prediction benchmarks: predictors with higher ordinal consistency and more reliable distance estimates yield stronger downstream navigation behavior.